If you’re someone who loves wine, there’s simply no way around it: You’ve got to check this place out.

 La Cité du Vin offers a permanent exhibition, a hot spot called The Belvedere, a reading room, events and shows and a temporary exhibition, along with workshops and tours.

-The Belvedere is kind of like a watchtower -- and it’s here that you can snag a 360-degree look at Bordeaux down below.
+The Belvedere is kind of like a watchtower -- and it’s here where you can snag a 360-degree look at Bordeaux down below.
 You can also try wines from all over the world.

 At the permanent exhibition, you can pop in and explore the 19 areas of wine history, take a guided tour, a themed tour or even make a day of it.
 There’s about 10 hours of “content,” so fear not: If you’re really here to learn, La Cité du Vin has you covered.
 We should mention, there’s a personal discovery tool, as it’s called, available as well -- it’s free and it will translate the exhibition into one of eight languages.
 So, no need to feel left out of the loop if you don’t speak French!

 The other areas of the museum -- including the temporary exhibition, featured events and shows, and workshops and tours -- vary depending on when you visit.

 Before you assume the library is for stiff history lessons only, think again: here, you can read up on questions such as “Can vines be planted anywhere?” and “Has the taste of wine changed much over the centuries?”

 At last check, admission for one adult for a permanent course ticket and tasting was $20.
 Several other options are available as well, depending on what exactly you’d like to explore and how many people will come with you.
 Several free spaces are open to the public as well, including the gardens, an entrance hall, the reading room and several restaurants and shops.